Last updated on February 16, 2020

 A phone call united Megha with the team at Péro that was looking for a maker who could do custom ceramic buttons for them.
 Then commenced a cycle of sending samples and awaiting approval, and her little trinkets were ready to feature on Arora’s sustainable clothing line.
 “I feel very comfortable with Aneeth as she understands the nature of handmade objects,” says the ceramic artist.

 The buttons are in colours inspired by the coral reefs and have been made in three sizes.
 Glazes helped the buttons formulate the hues that matched the sunny sea’s reflection.
-Sound of clinking ceramic buttons imitate that of the sea shells and the sheer scale of it.
-All of this, with Péro’s logo stamped on it, to remind a wearer of the starting point of their garment’s journey.
+Sound of clinking ceramic buttons imitate that of the seashells and the sheer scale of it.
+All of this, with Péro’s logo, stamped on it, to remind a wearer of the starting point of their garment’s journey.
 The collaboration is a delight for people who find the idea of handmade products fascinating.

 Her journey started in Andretta in Mini Singh’s ceramic studio where Megha first honed her craft, months before the ceramic studio actually takes in students.
 The excitement of working in the Himalayas strengthened her will to go learn there.
 It took her time, but she learnt well.
 Her formal training also included classes with the celebrated ceramic artist Rachna Parashar and a diploma in pottery from a Barcelona based studio.

 “Practice is important than having a mentor, especially in the later stages,” Rawat says.
-Having understood three different school of thoughts, she is equipped with the knowledge that there is no particular way to make a certain pot.
+Having understood three different schools of thoughts, she is equipped with the knowledge that there is no particular way to make a certain pot.
 “I was in Barcelona for a year, with people from around 10 different countries.
 So, it was a good influx of cultures and energies.
 It was then when I realised that I must find my own techniques to get a certain outcome.”

 This experience led her to celebrate her not-so-perfect pots, which she would otherwise disfigure to use the clay again.
-In her opinion, the European culture is more accepting of the human imperfections, whereas in the far east, countries like Japan are known for being extremely strict about every shape and size.
+In her opinion, the European culture is more accepting of the human imperfections, whereas, in the far east, countries like Japan are known for being extremely strict about every shape and size.

 The rhythm of the wheel creates a meditative mood that she desires.
 “More than a ceramic artist, I am a potter.”
 She likes making functional objects that are also beautiful — tableware, planters and now ceramic buttons.